thetestgame/EcoServer-API-CSharp/README.md

-# EcoServer-API - the C# library for the Eco Game API
+# EcoServerAPI - the C# library for the Eco Game API

 First API draft for Eco.
 Heavy work in progress and subject to changes.